Classroom & Class Information

 Creating and posting a syllabus

-Your chair or program director will be able to give you an approved syllabus for the course.
+Your Chair or Program Director may be able to give you a pre-approved syllabus for the course.
 Please talk with them about which changes may/may not be acceptable within your unit.

-Syllabi must be posted to Brightspace in order for the Registrar to collect them for accreditation purposes.
+You must post your final syllabus to Brightspace in order to allow the Registrar to collect them for accreditation purposes (see below uploading instructions).

 Each syllabus should include the following: